 Spaccanapoli

-After visiting the cathedral, head towards Via Vicaria Vecchia and walk towards Via San Biagio Dei Librai.
-You have just started the popular walk on Spaccanapoli!
-Translated literally in “Naples Splitter” as it divides the historical centre in two, Spaccanapoli is, in reality, a sequence of streets.
-Once the main hub of ancient Neapolis, today is a popular tourist destination featuring several piazzas and historic buildings.
-These include the 14th century Santa Chiara religious complex, the Sansevero Chapel, and the San Lorenzo Maggiore Basilica, to name a few.
+After visiting the cathedral, head towards Via Vicaria Vecchia and make your way to Via San Biagio Dei Librai.
+This marks the start of Spaccanapoli, literally meaning “Naples Splitter,” as it divides the historic center into two.
+Spaccanapoli is a sequence of streets that once served as the heart of ancient Neapolis.
+Today, it’s a popular tourist destination, filled with piazzas and historic landmarks.
+Don’t miss the 14th-century Santa Chiara religious complex, the Sansevero Chapel, and the San Lorenzo Maggiore Basilica, among others.

 Via Toledo